MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-create.md

 ms.topic: how-to
 ms.date: 04/27/2021
 ---
-# Create scorecards and goals in Power BI
+# Create scorecards and goals in Power BI (preview)

 Goals in Power BI let customers curate their metrics and track them against key business objectives, in a single pane.
 In this article, you complete the following steps: